 You don’t want it filling up with rain water, snow, and sleet that will go down your drain and potentially cause damage.
 A sink cover is also needed to keep out any type of debris that can clog up your pipes, such as leaves.

-Try to find a sink cover that is built specifically for your outdoor sink model so that it fits snugly.
+Try to find a sink cover that is made specifically for your outdoor sink model so that it fits snugly.
 It’s worth paying a little more for a high-quality sink cover that won’t deteriorate or start fading after a few years of use.
 Covers made with carbon fibre vinyl are considered quite reliable.

 A good sink cover should cover up the faucet as well, but you may wish to disconnect your faucet and store it inside over the winter, especially if it’s expensive.